...

 Contact a Divorce Attorney

-In my blog article “8 Steps in the Divorce Process” I have contacting divorce or family law lawyer as being the first step in the divorce process.
-However, if you are on a time crunch and feel comfortable doing the above steps, you should make it is the second step.
+In my blog article “8 Steps in the Divorce Process” I have contacted a divorce or family law lawyer as the first step in the divorce process.
+However, if you are on a time crunch and feel comfortable doing the above steps, you should make it the second step.

 If you would like me to review your answer prior to filing my office would be happy to meet with you to discuss your case and what you should do next.
 We offer a Free First consultation for family law and divorce cases.